What is a Customs Warehouse?

 For example, you could import goods from the USA, store them in a customs warehouse in the UK for as long as you need, then move to a customs warehouse in Spain without paying duty.

-Goods in a customs warehouse are controlled through accurate accounting and reporting systems, which record where the goods are and stock levels.
+Goods in a customs warehouse require administration and are controlled through accurate accounting and reporting systems, which record where the goods are and stock levels.
+Compliant and experienced customs support teams can take care of this so that you can put your time and energy into more important parts of your business.

 A Customs warehouse generally needs to be operated with simplified procedures.
 This enables authorised businesses to declare goods electronically direct to Customs.

-For more information and to learn about your options around customs warehousing, contact us here.
+For more information and to learn about your options around customs warehousing, contact us below: